albertominetti/java-metrics/README.md

 ### Goal

-The purpose of this project is to find an elegant way to **metric** and **log** the duration of pieces of the code using the cross-cutting support of AOP.
+The purpose of this project is to find an elegant way to **metric** and **log** the duration of pieces of code using the cross-cutting support of AOP in an enterprise application and to visualize these data.

 ### Project structure